 While in the US, the tax credit for alternative energy being restored in January has led to a resurgence in wind energy projects.
 The US still lags most of the industrial world in its percentage of energy produced with non-carbon sources but a recent report done in New York state lays out a viable path for virtually 100% renewable energy there by 2050.
 The study authors noted:

 “We must be ambitious if we want to promote energy independence and curb global warming,” said study co-author Robert Howarth, a Cornell University professor of ecology and environmental biology.
 “The economics of this plan make sense,” said Anthony Ingraffea, a Cornell engineering professor and a co-author of the study.
 “Now it is up to the political sphere.”

 Portland is heralded for its strong investment in bicycle facilities and is being copied around the continent (think NYC, Vancouver, BC and Chicago).
 Can’t even remember how many times Bicycling Magazine has called Portland the Best Cycling City in North America.
 In the past 20 years, Portland has built over 300 miles of bicycle facilities and much of the Portland metropolitan area is not far behind.
 Well, has it worked?
 Let’s find out…

-Good article over at the Guardian on how new approaches to urban mobility have the potential to reduce cities’ carbon emissions.
-With transportation making up about 20% of a city’s carbon contribution, changes in how we move are critical to address climate change but also, if done right, can make our cities safer, cleaner, quieter [...]
+With transportation making up about 20% of a city’s carbon contribution, changes in how we move are critical to address climate change but also, if done right, can make our cities safer, cleaner, quieter and more livable.